buttahtoast/helmize/hugo/content/documentation/configuration/general.md

 +++
-title = "Config"
+title = "Helmize"
-description = "General Configuration" weight = 1
+description = "Helmize Configuration" weight = 1
 +++
+# Options

-The following general configuration options are available in the `helmize.yaml`
+The following options are available in the `helmize.yaml`

 ---

-# conditions
+## conditions

 _Required_